 For women in STEM (science, technology, engineering and math) gender discrimination remains a stubbornly persistent constant across the traditionally male-dominated disciplines.
 In the United States, male and female science professors alike offer women jobs and mentoring less often and when they do they pay them less, according to a 2012 study by Yale University scientists.
-In Scotland, where Li is studying at the University of Edinburgh, the Royal Society of Edinburgh President Sir John Arbuthnott says such discrimination is discouraging.
+In Scotland, where Li was studying at the University of Edinburgh, the Royal Society of Edinburgh President Sir John Arbuthnott says such discrimination is discouraging.

 “The majority of women with qualifications in STEM subjects do not work in STEM areas.
 This is in marked contrast to men," he wrote this year in a report.
 "The consequence is a serious loss across the whole economy not just in Scotland but throughout the UK as well as many other European countries.
 Indeed employers in key sectors are reporting large impending shortages of people with STEM qualifications.”